b4blue/b4blue.github.io/docs/notifications.md

 Followed Searches {#followedsearches}
 ------------------------
 Button `Followed Searches` opens a page with a list of saved user's searches that are followed.
 This is different from followed items.
 When user follows a search, items are generated from search results, just before notifications are dispatched.
 Depnding on criteria defined in the search, these items can be different every time notifications are dispatched.
+This is very useful if you want to be notified about changes in certain markets or areas, but not tied to specific companies.

 Notifications interval {#interval}
 -------------------------------------